 CAQ Lifesaving is coached by Tom Ballantyne with support from a number of members who have competed at both State and National level .
-It is run over the summer season, in the Bayswater Waves 50m pool, Saturdays from 9am to 10am, and Tuesdays from 6pm – 7pm.
+It is run over the summer season, in the Bayswater Waves 50m pool on Saturdays from 9am to 10am.
 For more accurate information, please check the calendar

 The CAQ Lifesaving Program is designed for proficient swimmers Level 6 and above to develop lifesaving skills and attainment of, or work towards attainment of, awards such as Bronze Star, Bronze Medallion and Bronze Cross; and pool lifesaving sport skills.